wasiqAfnan/JavaScriptMastery/MasteryInJavaScript.md

 - Objects and some basic methods like keys,values and entries ✔
 - Optional chaining in objects ✔
 - Arrays and Array methods(push, pop, shift, unshift, slice, includes, sort and join) ✔
-- map, filter and reduce
+- map, filter and reduce ✔
-- Props vs methods

 # JavaScript - The GameChanger:
 - Windows objects